How Often to Foam Roll During RSI Recovery | 321 STRONG Answers

 ## Key Takeaways

-When recovering from a repetitive strain injury, foam roll the affected area and surrounding muscles once daily during the first one to two weeks, then build to twice daily as discomfort decreases.
+Foam roll once daily during the first one to two weeks of RSI recovery, then increase to twice daily as discomfort decreases.
 Never roll directly over an acutely inflamed site.
 Focus on the muscles above and below the injury zone first, moving closer to the injured tissue only as healing progresses.

 ## Start Once Daily, Then Build Gradually